leobudima/elogii-blog/content/7-essential-components-of-a-route-optimization-solution.md

 On the surface level, access to these capabilities gives your delivery or field service teams a powerful tool they can use to automate the route planning process.
 Not to mention, plan more efficient routes.

 But that’s just the tip of the iceberg.
-And there are many more leyers beneath the surface.
+And there are many more layers beneath the surface.

 We can help you explore them.